 - It may bring its own stresses including financial pressures, or the pressure to ensure that everyone is having a ‘good’ time.

 - It can be a time when alcohol is consumed more freely, with no restrictions in place like the need to get up for work, doing the school run, and doing normal chores — things that can be prohibitive factors during the rest of the year.

-Our Senior Domestic Abuse Practitioner, Donna, explains:
+Our former Domestic Abuse Practitioner, Donna, explains:

 “For the men we work with, we emphasise that this is like any other period of the year.
 They and they alone are responsible for their behaviours, so if alcohol is a factor is loosening inhibitions or has been a factor in arguments then its important they limit the amount they are consuming.